danielabmartins/devops-24-25-1241902/CA1/README.md

 **Finishing up**

 Once everything was running smoothly, I needed to commit these changes to the remote repository.
-As previously mentioned, I add created an *Issue* with the title "Add 'Job Years'- validation and testing #1" and so, I needed to reference it to link them together.
+As previously mentioned, I created an Issue with the title "Add 'Job Years'- validation and testing #1" and so, I needed to reference it to link them together.
 For this, the steps followed were:
 ~~~bash
 git add .
 git commit -m "Added validations and tests to Employee (related to issue #1)"
 git push
 ~~~

 I also needed to add a new tag to indicate that this part was completed.
-As I learned that tags can be annotated, I started adding´notes related to the commit I was linking the tag with.
+As I learned that tags can be annotated, I started adding notes related to the commit I was linking the tag with.
 For this I ran the following commands:

 ~~~bash